-While the Compensation Committee applies general compensation concepts when determining competitiveness of our executives' salaries, the Compensation Committee considers base salaries as being generally competitive when they are within approximately 10% of the stated market target (in this case, the market 50th percentile).
-In the most recent analysis using our reference group plus general industry data, the salaries for our named executive officers ranged from 91% to 106% of the market 50th percentile.
+While the Compensation Committee applies general compensation concepts when determining the competitiveness of our executives' salaries, the Compensation Committee generally considers base salaries as being competitive when they are within approximately 10% of the stated market target (in this case, the market 50th percentile).
+In the most recent analysis using both our reference group and general industry data, the salaries for our named executive officers ranged from 83% to 96% of the market 50th percentile.